Black cutworm (Agotis ipsilon)

 Variegated cutworm (Peridroma saucia)

 Cutworms are attacked by a number of predators, parasites, and diseases.
 Many of these natural control agents are not effective on pale western and black cutworms because of their subterranean nature.
-It is not known if any of these natural enemies can control cutworm populations, but their presence should be noted and taken into consideration when making a pesticide application decision.
-If pest numbers are relatively low and the natural enemy numbers are increasing, pesticide applications may be delayed.
-Keep scouting.
+It is not known if any of these natural enemies can control cutworm populations completely, but their presence should be noted and taken into consideration when making a pesticide application decision.

 Home gardeners: Control weeds, grasses, and debris in the vegetable garden that provide cover; hand-pick cutworm larvae, using a flashlight to find them, if practical.
 Scratch the soil at the base of plants to find larvae in the daytime.